We’re living in unprecedented times.

 Employees on any type of employment contract can be furloughed, including full-time, part-time, agency, flexible or zero-hour contracts.

-Any employees placed on furlough must be furloughed for a minimum of 3 consecutive weeks.
+Any employees placed on furlough must be furloughed for a minimum of three consecutive weeks.
 When they return to work, they must be taken off furlough.

 Can foreign nationals be furloughed?